scds/intro-git/introduction.md

 ## What is Git and GitHub?

-Git and GitHub are often used interchangeably, however they are different things.
+Git and GitHub are often used interchangeably, however, they are different things.

 <br>